-10 Breathtaking Movies Like "Taken"
+10 Breathtaking Movies Like "Taken" Everyone Should Watch

-Taken is a gripping, intriguing film about an ex-government agent on a one-man mission to save his daughter from a sex-trafficking gang.
+Taken is a gripping, intriguing movie about an ex-government agent on a one-man mission to save his daughter from a sex-trafficking gang.
 It’s fast-paced, character-driven and far more original than what we’ve come to expect from Hollywood thrillers.
 Even though it might require suspension of disbelief more than a few times, there is no denying that it’s an entertaining flick that keeps you on the edge of your seat for the whole time.

 1. The Texas Chainsaw Massacre (1974)

 With the success of the remake of this brilliant thriller, it’s worth taking a look at the original.
 While the remake did most of the things right, it didn’t have the same feel of the original.